prathamv0811/my-portfolio/LINKEDIN_POST.md

 I’m excited to share my new personal portfolio—a digital home for my work in **Robotics**, **Deep Tech**, and **Embodied AI**.

-As the Founder of **Neural Stride Labs**, I wanted a space that reflects the precision and futurism of the systems we build.
+As the Founder of **General Intelligence**, I wanted a space that reflects the precision and futurism of the systems we build.
 This isn't just a resume; it's a window into my research, projects, and the journey of building generalist agents.

 **🚀 Key Features:**
 *   **Deep Tech Aesthetic**: Glassmorphism, mesh gradients, and a "lab-like" dark mode.